Founders Federal Credit Union

 The Workforce Innovation and Opportunity Act is a United States law that replaced the previous Workforce Investment Act of 1998 as the primary federal workforce development legislation to bring about increased coordination among federal workforce development and related programs.
 Students at our Broad River Road Complex (BRRC) are provided a WIOA briefing.

-In 2016, DJJ’s school district partnered with Allen University to offer college courses to juveniles committed to BRRC who completed their GED or high school diploma.
-In Summer of 2017, the first course – English 101 – was offered to a group of five students.
+DJJ’s school district partners with Allen University to offer college courses to juveniles committed to BRRC who completed their GED or high school diploma.
+In the summer of 2017, the first course – English 101 – was offered to a group of five students.
 Since 2017, Allen University has also offered DJJ youth courses in English 200 and Biblical Literature.
 DJJ youth have even earned scholarships while committed to the agency's long-term facility.

 SC Vocational Rehabilitation

 SCDJJ and SC Vocational Rehabilitation have a long-established collaborative relationship to ensure treatment and services are continued once a youth is released back to the community.